-On the day he did listen he gave a list of why women or men should not use products without knowing the side effects – calling it injections of poison.
+On the day he did listen, he gave a list of why women or men should not use products without knowing the side effects – calling it injections of poison.
 I try to explain it is tested, doctors do these things but – he doesn’t care.
-I tell him half the things we eat or drink could be hurting us, and he mentions, then don’t eat them.
-His cool way of saying no, instead of being direct about the subject, he brings up other things now that are more important then two lines on someone’s face.
+I tell him half the things we eat or drink could be hurting us, and he mentions, then doesn’t eat them.
+His cool way of saying no, instead of being direct about the subject, he brings up other things now that are more important than two lines on someone’s face.

 “You could lose a little around here,” he smiles.
 “And, maybe wear those clothes with the opening in the back?”
 There he goes, changing the subject.